 Jamestown and Plymouth: The First Succesful American Colonies

-In a way, this is what King James I did when he created the London Company by royal charter in 1606 to settle the new world.
-He wanted to grow his empire and he could only do so by sending out his “loyal” subjects to seek new lands and opportunities.
+King James I started this mess when he created the London Company by royal charter in 1606 to settle the “New World.”
+He wanted to grow his empire, and he could only do so by sending out his supposedly loyal subjects to seek new lands and opportunities.

-At first, his plan seemed doom to fail, as the first settlers in Jamestown nearly died from the harsh conditions and hostile natives.
-But over time, they learned how to survive, and one tactic was to cooperate
+Initially, his plan seemed doomed to fail, as the first settlers in Jamestown nearly died from the harsh conditions and hostile natives.
+But over time, they learned how to survive, and one tactic was to cooperate.

 The Spread of Self-Rule

 Of course, the king was still in charge, but in the 1620s, it’s not like there were cell phones equipped with email and FaceTime for the king and his governors to use to monitor the actions of their subjects.
-Instead, there was an ocean that took approximately six weeks (when the weather was good) to cross in between the king and his subjects.
+Instead, there was an ocean that took approximately six weeks (when the weather was good) to cross in between England and its American colonies.

 At first, this wasn’t a big deal.
 But over the course of the 18th century, it would be at the center of revolutionary rhetoric and eventually push the American colonists to take drastic action.

 “Taxation Without Representation”